 And for the record, the theory that greasy foods cure a hangover is nothing but a myth.
 So save the bacon and eggs for your post-run meal/breakfast.

-Instead, shoot for something light and easy and short.
+Instead, shoot for something light and easy, and short.

-20 to 30 minutes is enough to help you get things going, and hopefully, relieve some hangover symptoms, such as fatigue and brain fog.
+20 to 30 minutes is enough to help you get things going and, hopefully, relieve some hangover symptoms, such as fatigue and brain fog.

-At the end of the day, the answer to whether to run or not on a hangover hinges on you and the severity of your hangover.
+The answer to whether to run or not on a hangover hinges on you and the severity of your hangover.

 But it’s really up to you.
 I’m only offering suggestions.
 You call the shots (no pun intended).